Virginsubjects/StageDUT/README.md

 into this new file where colorization has been carried out, it seems that there would have been some inexpected outcomings.

->On the picture down bellow, it show us so far what is going wrong
+>On the picture down bellow, it show us so far what is going wrong (not color treatement because of using unallowed colors)

 ![Overview](https://user-images.githubusercontent.com/56639090/83023498-48963f00-a02d-11ea-9e7f-b1297ad37b0f.png)